omni-us/reconplogger/README.md

     ...

 An important note is that after configuring the logger, the code should not modify the logger configuration.
-For example, do not change the logging level.
+For example, do not set the logging level.

 Contributing